pubnub/c-core/unreal/README.md

 make -C openssl -f posix.mk pubnub_sync.a
 ```

+> :warning: if you choose `openssl` option make sure that your openssl library headers match the Unreal ones! :warning:

 After that you have to adjust `PubNubModule/PubNubModule.Build.cs` with selected options.
 Just change `option`, `architecture` and `implementation` with the same values you used in compilation.